 Here’s the issue with arm training.
 Your triceps and biceps get used in pushing and pulling movements.
 This is why triceps are paired with chest workouts and biceps with back workouts.
 Your arms can handle more volume than you think!

 The major action of your triceps is to extend the elbow joint (think of skullcrushers).
 Your triceps have 3 heads: the lateral, medial and long head.
 Of all of them, the long head of your triceps is the largest.
 Pushdowns primarily work the medial and lateral head, while any tricep exercise overhead (like a cable overhead extension) will use the long head.

 Your biceps in comparison have two heads, the short and long head.

 Your biceps are responsible for flexing at the elbow joint and rotating the forearm.
 Any pulling movements (rows) you’ll nail your biceps just due to the nature of the program.
 Hammer curls will hit the long head (outer portion) while supinated curls will hit the short head.

 Why do you care about all of this?

 This isn’t strictly limited to biceps, hit your triceps too!
-Any tricep pushdown exercise you can use the 7-3-7 technique.
+For any tricep pushdown exercise, you can use the 7-3-7 technique.